The Hound says "Welcome to Toonhound!" Toonhound logo

 him with - um - clay on his face.
 Eventually there was a whole miniature world of

 clay creations on Tony's desk.
-Morph and Chaz were joined by elderly Gran-morph,
+Morph and Chas were joined by elderly Gran-morph,

 bossy yellow-dressed Delilah, a tin-foil girl called Folly, a genial blue giant called